 Two types of submissions are accepted:

-Success Cases: Success cases are short accessible communications describing a PODS4H experience performed by a group or a company in a specific scenario, along with some analysis that provides insights and learning for the future (examples available here).
-Submissions must be in English and must not exceed 2 pages.
-The format is free (reference material available here), but the document must include a highly visible ‘International Workshop on Process-Oriented Data Science for Healthcare (PODS4H) – Success Case’ reference.
-Papers should be submitted electronically as a self-contained PDF file via the submission system (https://easychair.org/conferences/?conf=pods4h).
+Success Cases: Success cases are short accessible communications describing a PODS4H experience performed by a group or a company in a specific scenario, along with some analysis that provides insights and learning for the future.
+Submissions must be in English and must not exceed 2 pages in Springer LNCS/LNBIP format.
+The document must include a first-page footnote with the ‘International Workshop on Process-Oriented Data Science for Healthcare (PODS4H) – Success Case’ reference.
+Papers should be submitted electronically as a self-contained PDF file via the submission system (https://easychair.org/conferences/?conf=bpm2019).
 At least one author of each accepted paper must register and participate in the workshop.
 Accepted cases will be considered published work with oral presentation, being published online by PODS4H19 and authors will present it as a poster during the workshop’s breaks.

 Journal Special Issue